rishisubedi/Market-Sentiment-Analysis/README.md

 ![Status](https://img.shields.io/badge/Status-Active-green)

 ## Overview
 This project serves as a foundational component for algorithmic trading strategies.
 By analyzing the sentiment (positive/negative polarity) of real-time tweets related to specific tickers or economic events, we can identify potential market movements correlated with public perception.
+As well, sentiment analysis is one of the best indicator of the market and can significantly influence the investor confident level as well.

 ## Key Features
 - **Real-time Data Collection**: Fetches tweets using the Twitter API.